trikaldarshiii/GameZone/README.md

 # GameZone

 Welcome to GameZone!
-This repository contains the source code for the GameZone project.
+This repository will be the foundation for an exciting game project.

 ## Getting Started